Trump commutes George Santos' prison sentence, says he will be released immediately

 "George Santos didn't merely lie — he stole millions, defrauded an election, and his crimes (for which he pled guilty) warrant more than a three-month sentence.
 He should devote the rest of his life to demonstrating remorse and making restitution to those he wronged," LaLota posted on social media Friday.

-Santos was accused of exaggerating or lying about parts of his backstory shortly after taking office.
+Santos was accused of exaggerating or lying about parts of his backstory shortly after his election.
 He was charged with defrauding voters and donors in his district, which includes Nassau County and parts of Queens.

 Accusations against him ranged from falsely claiming he was a multi-millionaire to forging a diploma from Baruch College.
 He was also accused of soliciting donations to a fictitious nonprofit and engaging in credit card fraud to steal from elderly and cognitively impaired donors.